JMWebDevelopment/Nuovo/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (http://jacobmartella.com/nuovo-wordpress-theme).

 == Changelog ==
+= 2.4 =
+- Tested for WordPress 4.7.

+= 2.3 =
+- Added support for image and video post formats.
+- Tested for WordPress 4.6.

+= 2.2 =
+- Eliminated the hard coded date format to allow users to pick how the date is displayed and made sure that the date translates.
+- Wrapped custom functions in 'if(functions_exists())' statement to make it easier to customize with a child theme.
+- Tested for WordPress 4.5.

+= 2.1 =
+- Remove the <hr> tags in the archive pages.
+- Added screen reader text classes.
+- Added single post navigation.
+- Fixed issue with translations and HTML tags.
+- Tested to make sure it works with WordPress 4.4.

 = 2.0.2 =
 - Fixed: Issue with the first category number of posts option calling the wrong sanitation function.